Is your home or office in an area that’s prone to frequent power outages?

 Does it receive fluctuating power levels from the main grid?

 If so, you’re surely aware of the need for a high-quality Battery Backup System or UPS.

 But you might not be aware of the need for many modern PCs to have a clean source of power that consists of true sine waves instead of the clipped square waves produced by most cheap battery backup units.

 If your computer has a modern Active PFC power supply, it’s best to feed it sine waves just like the electricity that’s delivered by the power grid.

-The CyberPower CP1500PFCLCD PFC Sinewave UPS 1500VA 900W will keep your expensive electronic gear running safely during brief power outages and automatically shut your system down during longer outages when you are away from the computer and unable to do it yourself.
+The CyberPower CP1500PFCLCD PFC 1500VA 900W Sincewave UPS will keep your expensive computer and electronic gear running safely during brief power outages and automatically shut your system down during longer outages when you are away from the computer and unable to do it yourself.

-With a generous capacity of 1500VA/900Watts, the CyberPower CP1500PFCLCD will provide several minutes of runtime after an outage, giving you plenty of time to save your work and perform a normal system shutdown.
+With a generous capacity of 1500VA/900Watts, the CyberPower CP1500PFCLCD will ensure that you have plenty of time to save your work and perform a normal system shutdown.

-Click here to check out the CyberPower CP1500PFCLCD for yourself at Amazon.
-You can read more about its features and specification as well as over 2,500 overwhelmingly positive user reviews.
+Click here to check out the CyberPower CP1500PFCLCD UPS for yourself at Amazon.
+You can read more about its features and specification as well as thousands of overwhelmingly positive user reviews.

-Bonus tip #1: Did you know that you should always keep your modem and router plugged into a battery backup device?
+Bonus tip: Did you know that you should always keep your modem and router plugged into a battery backup device?
 This post explains why.